Create some content

 To use the macro the fast way:

-Here's a Powerpoint macro showing a sample presentation attached to the page:
+A Powerpoint macro showing a sample presentation attached to this page is shown here:

-We won't be using the macro in this example, but here's an example from our Release Notes showing what the macro looks like.
+We won't be using the macro in this example, but here is an example from our Release Notes showing what the macro looks like.
+Click to see the larger version.

 Pages vs Blogs

 Blueprints are pages that are created from special templates, and are designed to make it easy for you to add common types of content to your pages.
-Many blueprints appear under their own link in the Space shortcuts section of the sidebar.
+Many blueprints appear under their own link on your space sidebar.

 Was this helpful?